yiphei/yif-AI/future_attention_transformer/README.md

 \end{aligned}
 $$

 Now, the masked part $A_{masked}$ contains good signal on the affinities between present and future tokens.
-Subsequent operations transformer these affinities into $out_{masked}$, like so
+If no mask $M$ were applied, subsequent operations would transform these affinities into $out_{masked}$, like so

 $$
 \begin{aligned}